stujo/addressbook/README.md

 [18994] 15 May 11:32:59.685 * DB loaded from disk: 0.001 seconds
 [18994] 15 May 11:32:59.685 * The server is now ready to accept connections on port 6379

-##Sidekiq
+##Starting the servers with Sidekiq and Unicorn

-A local sidekiq server needs to be running
+Using Foreman to start the unicorn server will spawn a sidekiq process

 ```
-$ bundle exec sidekiq
+$ export RACK_ENV=development; bundle exec foreman start
 ```

-##How it works
+##How mailing works

 Following this tutorial: